 What is definitely unarguable is that they are now an embedded part of our coastal view, with artists and photographers creating Whitstable based work which includes their impressive structures.
 They are regularly included on lists of “must see” abandoned structures and carry a mystique about them that is unshakeable.

 If you have the opportunity to visit them, you should grab it with both hands.
 There are a couple of operators who can take visitors out to the forts.
 The Greta sailing barge can take visitors out for the day to the Forts.
-Alternatively, Operation Red Sand Forts operates from Queensborough on Sheppy.
+Alternatively, X-Pilot operates from Queenborough on Sheppey.